-But how do you actually get up and get after it?
-How do you create space for a new behavior, which our natural tendencies resist: I decide the night before.
-I trick myself.
-I say: Self, let’s just see.
+But how do you actually create space for a new behavior, one which our natural tendencies (stay asleep) might resist?
+I decide the night before.
+I say: “Self, let’s just see.
 Why not?
-Try it on.
-You can always go back.
+Try it on for one day.
+You can always suck the day after.”

 Love and lettuce,